tinamayswinkels/sbe/_posts/2017-10-24-hybrid-pv-and-solar-hot-water-panels.md

 The concept is:

 * A PV panel kept cool performs at its optimum.
-* Extracting the heat from a PV panel produced hot water as a by-product.
+* Extracting the heat from a PV panel produces hot water as a by-product.

 SBE is interested in the technology for use in future Aquatic centres.&nbsp; Dr Elgart has stated: